Master's Programme in Mathematics and Operations Research

 Tuition fees and scholarships

-The general admission requirements are the same for all Master's programmes in the field of technology.
-Please see also requirements concerning language skills.
+The general eligibility requirements are the same for all Master's programmes in the field of science and technology.
+Please see also the requirements concerning language skills.

 Programme-specific admission requirements

 Applicants are expected to have a relevant Bachelor’s degree that contains enough studies in mathematics, operations research or statistics and thus provides a sufficiently strong foundation for studies in the programme.

 Students chosen to the programme may be required to complement their previous degree with complementary studies.
 Complementary studies cannot be included in the Master's degree.

 The Department of Mathematics and Systems Analysis is responsible for the Master’s Programme in Mathematics and Operations Research.
 Students of the programme are selected by the Departmental Selection Committee.

 Applicants are evaluated based on the following evaluation criteria: